prankard/testdocs/docs/features/Injector.md

 	_To have access to injected properties at the earliest avaliable point, please use the [PostConstruct] tag_
 * Hooks - _Injected just before the Hook method_
 * Guards - _Injected just before the Approve method_
+* ViewProcess - Injected into just before the _Process_ method.

 If you want to inject anything outside of this framework.
 You can use the following: